smamone/individual-web-app/README.md

 * Electoral data (territory electorate and federal division)
 * Map of location

 And although the data is included within the summary, I would have preferred to be able to display the year of establishment and street naming theme for each suburb separately inside the data categories.
+Further down the track, I would be interested in including data from all states/territories within Australia.

 Overall, I developed a comprehensive concept of diverse data, combining historical information with data reflecting the current profile of the suburb.